iAMB-RWTH-Aachen/PAModelpy/README.md

 ## How to cite?
 Did you use this package in your work?
-Please cite use by clicking the 'cite this repository' botton on the right side and select your favourite format.
+Please cite use by clicking the 'cite this repository' button on the right side and select your favourite format.

 ## License
 Copyright institute of Applied Microbiology, RWTH Aachen University, Aachen, Germany (2025)